Drive performance on the digital shelf with product content management, activation, engagement, and ongoing optimization.

 The company then leveraged digital insights to identify opportunities in search engine optimization (SEO) and product page performance, pinpointing 70 products that weren’t performing as hoped.
 After optimizing these items by adding details and relevant keywords to product pages, ShurTech’s Amazon sales rank increased by an average of 15% across underperforming products.

 Consumers are more aware than ever of the impact harsh chemicals can have on their health.
 In response to a growing desire for healthier alternatives, many brands are debuting chemical-free cleaning products.
-E-cloth, a manufacturer of specialized, high-performance microfiber cloths that trap bacteria, dirt, and oil, gives users the ability to clean without any cleanser at all.

-The brand found it was challenging to communicate why its products are more expensive than traditional microfiber.
+The brand found it challenging to communicate why its products are more expensive than traditional microfiber.
 In the current distraction-filled marketplace — which will only become more crowded in the future of ecommerce — brands only have seconds to get their message across.

 To overcome this hurdle, the brand leverages enhanced content — including enticing imagery and straightforward, well-written copy — to share its value and create brand cohesion across platforms.
 These powerful updates yielded a 49% increase in Amazon sales rank across the brand’s 45 products.

 Le Creuset, a premium French cookware manufacturer founded in 1925, produces enameled cast-iron cocottes beloved by generations of cooks.
-But with Millennials quickly increasing their spending power and making up a more substantial portion of the market, the company had to alter its traditional approaches.
+However, with Millennials quickly increasing their spending power and making up a more substantial portion of the market, the company had to alter its traditional approaches.

 To reach younger audiences, Le Creuset cultivated a strong social media presence, especially on Pinterest and Instagram, where home and garden brands garner significant engagement.